Join Our CSA

 SEASONAL INTERNSHIP POSITIONS

 Massaro Community Farm welcomes interns to work with staff and board members on projects that allow you to grow and learn, while working to fulfill the mission of the farm: Keep Farming; Feed People; Build Community.
-Some interns have the potential to receive a stipend (of up to $500), depending on the scope and length of their engagement with the farm.
-Interested applicants should send a resume and cover letter/email to ED Caty Poole (firstname.lastname@example.org).
+Some interns have the potential to receive a stipend depending on the scope and length of their engagement with the farm.
+Interested applicants should send a resume and cover letter/email to ED Caty Poole (email@example.com).
 Please be specific about what you are interested in and how you and we can mutually benefit from your internship.
 See the descriptions below for details.